top of page

 Acknowledge the emotion

-- it's normal to feel attached to these items
+- It's normal to feel attached to these items

 Choose your "must-keep" list